Axiomatic Choice: The Decision-Evaluation Paradox

-Example \ref{ex:paradox} shows how the paradox arises when an axiom is forcing but is still an Arrovian impossibility theorem because there is no single rule $f$ such that $A(x,f,f(x))=1$ for all profiles $x$.
-This can only happen for caudal and exigent axioms, due to Theorem~\ref{thm_bb_impossible} and Corollary~\ref{cor_procedural_impasse}.
-The paradox can be generalized to all cases where the axiom is implementable and an Arrovian impossibility theorem but not necessarily forcing; where none of the rules that characterize its procedural extension can make decisions that obey the axiom for all profiles.
+Example \ref{ex:paradox} shows how the paradox arises when an axiom is forcing but is still an Arrovian impossibility.
+The paradox occurs whenever an Arrovian impossibility is implementable, so it does not allow an impasse (but does not need to be forcing).
+In this case none of the rules in the set $F$ that characterizes its procedural extension can make decisions that obey the axiom for all profiles.
+The decision-evaluation paradox is of particular concern when defining procedures that explicitly combine multiple axioms to make decisions, like Voting by Axioms.